rehierl/abstract-properties/07-0-total-orders/_readme.md

 significant isomorphisms and skip those that are less important to the overall discussion.

+Note that this chapter is excessive in the amount of transformations that are being described, and intentionally inaccurate in regards to many explanations.
+Because of that, this chapter is intended to introduce basic concepts of what will be clarified in regards to partial orders.

 <!-- ======================================================================= -->
 ## order of scopes <=> path graph, node order